NathanSepul/flutter_ci_appollo/README.md

 mkdir -p .github/worklows/
 ```

-inside workflows you will create github_actions.yml file and insert your actions.
+Inside workflows you will create github_actions.yml file and insert your actions.

-exemple of workflow with appollo
+Exemple of workflow with Appollo

 ```YAML
 name : appollo ci